dartmouth-cs98/Quantum-Tetris/README.md

 ##  Quantum Tetris

-Quantum Tetris is your traditional tetris game game who has several twists based on the concepts of quantum computing.
+Quantum Tetris is your traditional tetris game which has several twists based on the concepts of quantum computing.
 Additionally, to implement this quantum functionality it uses IBM's qiskit library found [here](https://qiskit.org) which runs in the cloud on IBM's quantum computers.

 To play our game you can go here: http://quantumtetris.com